dpt/The-Great-Escape/README.md

 SkoolKit
 --------

-I'm reversing the game with the help of [SkoolKit](http://pyskool.ca/?page_id=177).
-This is the rather nice toolkit for disassembling ZX Spectrum software written by Richard Dymond.
+I'm reversing the game using [SkoolKit](http://pyskool.ca/?page_id=177), the rather nice toolkit for disassembling ZX Spectrum software written by Richard Dymond.

 View an aperiodically updated version of the HTML disassembly [here](http://dpt.github.com/The-Great-Escape/).